WVEL

-WVEL (1140 AM) is a daytimer radio station licensed to Pekin, Illinois, and serving the Peoria metropolitan area.
+WVEL (AM 1140) is a daytimer radio station licensed to Pekin, Illinois, and serving the Peoria metropolitan area.
 It is owned by Cumulus Media with the license held by Radio License Holding CBC, LLC.
-It broadcasts an urban gospel radio format, with some Christian talk and teaching shows, and is known as "Central Illinois' Christian Voice."
-The radio studios and offices are on Eaton Street in Peoria.
+It broadcasts an urban gospel format, with some Christian talk and teaching shows, and is known as "Central Illinois' Christian Voice."
+The radio studios and offices are with its Cumulus sister stations in Bloomington and Peoria.

 By day, WVEL transmits 5,000 watts non-directional.
-As 1140 AM is a clear channel frequency, reserved for Class A WRVA Richmond, Virginia, and XEMR Monterrey, Mexico, WVEL must sign off at sunset to avoid interference.
+As 1140 kHz is a clear channel frequency, reserved for Class A WRVA Richmond, Virginia, and XEMR Monterrey, Mexico, WVEL must sign off at sunset to avoid interference.
 During critical hours, WVEL has a power of 3,200 watts.